 Join a Foundation Program

 The General Program (GP) provides a basic introduction to Buddhist teachings and meditation that is suitable for beginners.
-Through these classes we can learn how to use Buddha’s advice in our daily lives to solve our problems and find the peace and happiness we seek.
+In these classes, we can learn how to use Buddha’s advice in our daily lives to solve our problems and find the peace and happiness we seek.
 General Program also includes advanced teachings and practices from both Sutra and Tantra.

 More in-depth Study

-The Foundation Program (FP) gives you the opportunity to engage in a structured study and meditation program on the essential teachings of the Buddhist spiritual path right here at Kadampa Meditation Center Hollywood.
+The Foundation Program (FP) gives you the opportunity to engage in a structured study and meditation program on the essential teachings of the Buddhist spiritual path right here at Kadampa Meditation Center Los Angeles.

 Buddhism teaches that to find lasting happiness and meaning in our lives we need to follow a spiritual path.
-To follow this path it is important to have a close connection with a qualified teacher who can give us personal advice and encouragement, to listen to pure Dharma teachings and to be a part of a strong spiritual community.
-In this way, we are able to gain a deeper understanding of the meaning of Buddha’s teachings, and maintain a daily meditation practice that is both focused and powerful, and make genuine spiritual progress.
+To follow this path it is important: to have a close connection with a qualified teacher who can give us personal advice and encouragement; to listen to pure Dharma teachings; and to be a part of a strong spiritual community.
+In this way, we can gain a deeper understanding of the meaning of Buddha’s teachings, and maintain a daily meditation practice that is both focused and powerful, and make genuine spiritual progress.

 How do I join Foundation Program?